Secretary of State

 Benjamin Marentette, Traverse City clerk and recent graduate of the Senior Executives in State and Local Government program at the Harvard Kennedy School.

-Amber McReynolds, executive director of the Washington, D.C.-based National Vote at Home Institute and former director of elections for the city and county of Denver.
+Amber McReynolds, chief executive officer of the Washington, D.C.-based National Vote at Home Institute and former director of elections for the city and county of Denver.

 Tammy Patrick, senior advisor to the elections program at the Democracy Fund in Washington, D.C., and a former member of the Presidential Commission on Election Administration.